LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 Convenience Set Functions
 -------------------------

-The `Setup Instructions <#setup-instructions>`__ demonstrate that everything is configured using the same snakemake ``config`` nested dictionary object, generally under the ``"lcr-modules"`` key.
+The :ref:`getting-started-user` instructions demonstrate that everything is configured using the same snakemake ``config`` nested dictionary object, generally under the ``"lcr-modules"`` key.
 While transparent, it results in verbose code, such as:

 .. code:: python

    config["lcr-modules"]["manta"]["inputs"]["sample_bam"] = "data/{sample_id}.bam"

 Alternatively, you can use the so-called convenience “set functions” to simplify the code somewhat.
 In order to use them, you must first enable them.
 Behind the scenes, the snakemake ``config`` object is stored internally for easy access.
+Note that you only need to use the :py:func:`oncopipe.enable_set_functions` function once.

 .. code:: python